 We all know what to do when you accidentally delete a file.
-Just head to the recycle bin and restore the file.
+Just head to the Recycle Bin and restore the file.
 But what if you have lost a whole partition on your SD card or USB drive?

 Whether your SD card was infected with viruses or you misclicked while creating a new partition, losing a partition containing important data can be a big blow.
 The computer just prompts you to format the space, which doesn’t help you regain your lost files.

-But how can you recover a lost partition?
+But how can you recover or repair a partition?
 Let’s find out.

 As long as no new information is written on the disk, there is a good chance of being able to retrieve all of your lost data intact.

 How Can a Partition Get Deleted?

 There are many ways of losing a partition of your SD card or USB drive.
 From accidental mistakes to system errors, here are all the main causes of a deleted partition.

 - ❓ Repartitioning – The most common way to lose a partition is by accidentally deleting it.
 But how do you accidentally delete a partition?
 It isn’t like you can right-click on your hard drive and delete it, can you?